-B. State Teachers Retirement System (Continued)
+B. State Teachers Retirement System

+A member is eligible to receive a retirement benefit at age 50 and termination of employment.
 The member may elect to receive a lifetime monthly annuity or a lump sum withdrawal.
 The Combined Plan offers features of both the DC Plan and the DB Plan.
 In the Combined Plan, member contributions are invested by the member, and employer contributions are used to fund the defined benefit payment at a reduced level from the regular DB Plan.
 The DB portion of the Combined Plan payment is payable to a member on or after age 60; the DC portion of the account may be taken as a lump sum or converted to a lifetime monthly annuity at age 50.
 Benefits are established by Chapter 3307 of the Ohio Revised Code.